elliott-diy/elliott-diy/README.md

 # Hi, I'm Elliott

 I'm a computer security student who builds random tools, scanners, CTF challenges, and whatever else seems fun to break or automate.
-Most of it starts as a dumb idea and ends up being useful.
+Most of it starts as a dumb idea and ends up being useful sometimes.
 I care about privacy, weird edge cases, and figuring out how stuff works by messing with it.

 Everything lives at [elliott.diy](https://elliott.diy)